Tanedo/Physics231-2018/README.md

 ## Textbook

-There is no required textbook, though I particularly l ike *Mathematics for Physics & Physicists* by Appel (ISBN: 9780691131023).
+There is no required textbook, though I particularly like [*Mathematics for Physics & Physicists*](https://press.princeton.edu/titles/8452.html) by Appel (ISBN: 9780691131023).

 I strongly recommended that you have access to at least one general "math methods for physicists" reference.
 If you have a favorite one from undergrad, you may use that (e.g. Arfken & Weber or Boas).
 The book by Byron and Fuller is a solid choice and is inexpensive as a Dover edition.
 You can also find many free digital references through the UCR library.